igvteam/igv/scripts/readme.txt

 2. To start IGV execute the following from the command line,

-     java -Xmx750m -jar igv.jar
+     java --module-path=lib -Xmx4g @igv.args --module=org.igv/org.broad.igv.ui.Main

+Note that the command line has become more complex with Java 11 compared to Java 8.
-Alternatively, you can start IGV with one of the following scripts.
+Alternatively, you can start IGV with one of the following scripts; this is recommended.
+Some of these may not be present depending on the distribution you downloaded.
 You might have to make the script executable (chmod a+x igv.sh).

 igv.bat       (for Windows)
-igv.sh        (for Linux and macOS) igv.command   (for macOS, double-click to start)
+igv.sh        (for Linux and macOS) igv_hidpi.sh  (for Linux with HiDPI displays) igv.command   (for macOS, double-click to start)

-The shell scripts are configured to start IGV with 1500MB of memory (1 GB for the bat script).
+The bat and shell scripts are configured to start IGV with 4GB of memory.
 This is a reasonable default for most machines.
 If you are working with very large datasets you can increase the amount of memory available to IGV by editing the first line of the startup script.
 Specifically change the value of the "-Xmx" parameter.
-For example, to start IGV with 1 GB of memory  change the value
+For example, to start IGV with 8 GB of memory change the value

-   -Xmx1500m
+   -Xmx4g

 to

-   -Xmx1000m
+   -Xmx8g

+The igv_hidpi.sh script is set up for 2x scaling.
+To modify it to do 4x scaling, for example, change the value

+   -Dsun.java2d.uiScale=2

+to

+   -Dsun.java2d.uiScale=4

+Fractional values are *NOT* supported at this time.